grid

 FRR is best suited to be specified in projects with steel to steel connections where high compressive strength is needed.

-The FRR material would be bolted between steel plates to control conductive heat loss or gain.
-The pads are often 1″to 4″ thick.
+FRR will be bolted between steel plates to control conductive heat loss or gain.
+FRR pads are often 1″-4″ thick.

-A thermal break is sandwiched into a bolted connection.
-The thermal break is 1″-4″ thick, depending on the situation.
+The steel terminated and a plate is welded on, then a thermal break is sandwiched into a bolted connection as the steel continues outside the building.
+The thickness of the thermal break is dependant on the situation.

 Armatherm’s FRR material can improve the efficiency of a building by reducing heat flow out of the envelope.